This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 - Segment the oranges: With a sharp knife, remove the peel and pith from the orange.
 Slice between each membrane to release the segment and set it in a bowl.
 Squeeze the membranes to reserve any remaining juice.4 blood oranges

-- Pickle the shallot: Whisk together the orange juice, champagne vinegar, salt, and honey (from the dressing ingredients).
-Add the sliced shallot, stir, and set aside for 20 minutes to pickle.¼ cup blood orange juice, 1 tbsp champagne vinegar, 1 tsp kosher salt, 2 tsp honey, 1 large shallot
+- Pickle the shallot: Whisk together the orange juice, champagne vinegar, salt, and honey.
+Add the sliced shallot, stir, and set aside for 20 minutes to pickle.¼ cup blood orange juice (from the segmented oranges), 1 tbsp champagne vinegar, 1 tsp kosher salt, 2 tsp honey, 1 large shallot

 - Make the dressing: Remove the shallot from the liquid and set it aside.
 To the bowl with the liquid, add the garlic, Dijon mustard, black pepper, and olive oil.
 Whisk until combined and emulsified.1 clove garlic, 1 tbsp Dijon mustard, ½ tsp freshly ground black pepper, ⅓ cup olive oil